Alexiad: Questions of authorship

-Representations of gender
+Representations of emotion

 Women of the aristocracy had more opportunities to pursue higher education, in comparison to those of humble origins, whose education was mainly learning to write and read, memorizing psalms and studying the scriptures.
 Some female aristocrats had an interest in literature and would be praised for their depth of knowledge by contemporary writers.
 Despite that, Komnene's high education and expertise in secular literature – the study of which was typically discouraged – remained exceptional.